Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Summary

-If you’ve decided that you would like to bring a German Shepherd Lab Mix into your home, you could start by speaking to the breeders of Labrador Retrievers and German Shepherds.
+If you have decided that you would like to bring a German Shepherd Lab Mix into your home, you could start by speaking to the breeders of Labrador Retrievers and German Shepherds.
 Looking online and posting your search on social media is another method you can use that would probably prove quite helpful.

 Lastly, you can contact the Designer Breed Registry and the International Designer Canine Registry, as the German Sheprador is a registered hybrid dog through these organizations.
 Don’t forget to follow these tips when you do find a breeder.
 Also, don’t forget to look into adopting a rescue dog.